How to do the 'Starter Pack' Meme (Action Figurine Prompt)

 Starter pack memes are one of the few enduring formats that have stood the test of time.
 Whether they highlight a trending moment or playfully stereotype a specific persona, they work by grouping together familiar traits or items tied to a subject.
 The result?
 Funny, instantly recognizable, and highly shareable content.

-In this article, we’ll walk through how to use ChatGPT to generate starter pack images, including tips for writing strong prompts and customizing your final result.
+In this article, we’ll walk through how to generate starter pack images with Kai, including tips for writing strong prompts and customizing your final result.

 Table of Contents

-- How to Create a ChatGPT Starter Pack Action Figurine
+- How to Create a Starter Pack Action Figurine

 - Generating Custom Starter Pack Images